CloudBytes-Academy/CloudBytes.dev/content/articles/0001-create-a-python-virtual-environment.md

 Summary: A quick guide to why you need a virtual environment, how to create, activate and manage
 Keywords: Python, venv, virtual environment, pip, virtualenv

-Python is a popular and extremely versatile language, which means it is used by many developers in innumerably diverse ways.
-This is made possible by the plethora of Python packages published on [PyPi](https://pypi.org/) and many others.
-There are so many Python packages that you almost certainly can find a package to do something, as illustrated by my favourite web-comic, [xkcd](https://xkcd.com/353/).
+Python is the most popular programming language in the world.
+It Developers love it due to its versatility and the flexibility of using it in diverse ways.
+This is possible due to a plethora of Python packages published on [PyPi](https://pypi.org/) and many others.
+There are so many Python packages that you almost can find a package to do something, as illustrated by my favourite web-comic, [xkcd](https://xkcd.com/353/).

 ![XKCD - Python](https://imgs.xkcd.com/comics/python.png)

-This is made possible by building packages that depends on other packages, e.g. a very popular library used by data science professionals, [Pandas](https://pandas.pydata.org/), uses and builds on top of 3 other packages, Numpy, python-dateutil, and pytz.
+These packages or libraries can also depend on other packages, e.g. a very popular library used by data science professionals, [Pandas](https://pandas.pydata.org/), uses and builds on top of 3 other packages, Numpy, python-dateutil, and pytz.

 ## The problem